lukeburns/node-mkp/README.md

 - `input` `{String | Array<String>}` string or an array of strings of normal paths (file and dir) and/or [braces](https://github.com/jonschlinkert/braces#features) patterns.
 - `options` `{Object}` *optional* (all options are `false` by default)
  - `noext` `{Boolean}`
    - the default behavior is if path doesn't have extname, it is created as a directory.
-If `{noext: true}` then paths without extname will be created as files and not dirs.
+If `{noext: true}` then paths without extname will be created as files and not dirs, unless the path ends with a slash.
 It is basically used when you want to create file(s) without extname, like `/some/filenoext`.
  - plus all [mkdirp](https://github.com/substack/node-mkdirp) and [touch](https://github.com/isaacs/node-touch) options.

 - return `cb(err)` with possible err or null.